srhatch/react_form/README.md

 Change to reducer-form-functions branch to see the ValidatingForm component used with a reducer.

-Functionality can be examined by running the next dev server:/ Change directory to react_form_next/
+Functionality can be examined by running the next dev server: / Change directory to react_form_next /
-Run command "npm run dev"/
+Run command "npm run dev" /
 Open a browser to http://localhost:3000